North Crimean Canal: Overview

+History

 The idea to construct the canal was raised in the 19th century, particularly by the Russian-Finnish botanist Christian von Steven.
 It was not until after World War II when the decision was adopted in September 1950 by the Central Committee of the Communist Party of the Soviet Union and the Government of the Soviet Union.
 The decision was to build the Kakhovka Hydro Electric Station, South Ukrainian and North Crimean canals.
 In 1951 the Soviet postal service released a commemorative post stamp where the North Crimean Canal was categorized as one of the Great Construction Projects of Communism.

 Construction of the canal and irrigation systems began in 1957 and was carried out in several stages.
 The first stage opened in October 1963, carrying water as far as Krasnoperekopsk in the north.
 In 1965 the canal was completed as far as the city of Dzhankoi in the center of Crimea.
 In 1971 the city of Kerch was reached.
 In December 1976 the canal was officially put into operation.